learn-co-curriculum/dsc-applying-gradient-descent-lab/README.md

 <img src="./images/new_gradientdescent.png" width="600">

 But really it's an analogous approach.
 Just like we can calculate the use derivative of a function $f(x)$ to calculate the slope at a given value of $x$ on the graph and thus our next step.
-Here, we calculated the partial derivative with respect to both variables, our slope and y-intercept, to calculate the amount to move next in either direction, and thus to steer us towards our minimum.
+Here, we calculated the partial derivative with respect to both variables, our slope and y-intercept, to calculate the amount to move next in either direction and thus to steer us towards our minimum.

 ## Objectives